 The current (outgoing) members of the LAMBDA Advisory Group (LAG) are

 David Chuss (Villanova U.)

 Gary Hinshaw (U British Columbia)

 Jeffrey McMahon (U. Michigan)

 The most recent meeting of the LAMBDA Advisory Group was on Friday, March 23rd, 2018.
-The report from this meeting will be posted shortly.
-Before that, the previous LAG meeting was on Monday, November 28th, 2016 The report from the 2016 meeting is posted here.
+The report from this meeting is available here.
+Before that, the previous LAG meeting was on Monday, November 28th, 2016, and the report from the 2016 meeting is posted here.

 HEASARC Home | Observatories | Archive | Calibration | Software | Tools | Students/Teachers/Public